-Do you need to a write a letter for business, professional, or employment purposes?
+Do you need to write a letter for business, professional, or employment purposes?
 The content and format of the letter you write will depend on the circumstances.
-You may need to write a letter or email message to apply for a job or to contact a client.
+You may need to write a letter or email message to apply for a job or contact a client.
 Or perhaps you need to send an appreciation letter, a business announcement, or a resignation or retirement letter.

 What to Include in a Business Letter or Email

 In some instances, what you include, how you write the correspondence, and the format of the letter will vary.
 However, a basic professional letter will include the following:

 - Subject line: If you are sending an email, include a clear subject line that concisely explains the purpose of your email.
 For example, it might read, "Subject: Congratulations on Your Promotion."

 - Contact information: Include all your contact information—full name, address, phone number, and email address.
 That way, it's easy for the person you are contacting to respond to you.
 In a letter, you will include this information at the top of the page (you will then follow this information with the date, and the contact information of the person to whom you are writing).
 In an email, you will include this information in your email signature, below your name.

 - Greeting: Include a salutation at the start of your letter.
 Make sure you use the appropriate name and title for the person.